 You need to make your dog feel like you can lead.
 If the dog thinks that you cannot drive, one alpha male may take the role.
 Shouting and violence only indicates to the dog that you do not have what it takes to lead.

 You need to be firm with your consequences.
 This is the only way the dog will learn to obey you.

 The way you issue out your consequences is also important.
 No dog should be exempted from consequences no matter how cute he/she may look.

 9. Dog Obedience Training – Practice Over and Over.

 Once you teach your dog a command, they will master even within a day.
 However, for your dog to keep on obeying that command you need to practice it over and over.
 Practice with your dog for at least one month to be sure he won’t forget the command again.

 10. Know your Dog breed.

 Dogs are adorable and loving.
-They make our lives much easier by giving us companionship.
+They make our lives much more comfortable by giving us companionship.
 However, having an untrained dog at home may cause you trouble.
-You need to take your dog through an obedience training.
+You need to take your dog through obedience training.

 A dog obedience training will help teach your dog commands hence giving you more control over your dog’s behavior.
 By training your dog, you reduce chances of aggression, violence, and fear.